 “I am excited to help lead the UFDI scientific direction to capitalize on our clinical resources and research strengths in order to facilitate the development of novel treatment strategies.
 Inflammation is an essential component of all disease pathologies.
 What we learn in immunology has the potential to then impact a wide variety of other diseases impacting human health”. – Dr. Todd Brusko.

-Todd M. Brusko, Ph.D., conducted his graduate training at the University of Florida College of Medicine in the Interdisciplinary Program in Biomedical Sciences.
-While there, he was awarded the Graduate Fellowship for Outstanding Research Award for his work at the laboratory for Mark A. Atkinson, Ph.D.
-He then went on to conduct his postdoctoral fellowship at the University of California, San Francisco (UCSF) under the mentorship of Jeffrey Bluestone, Ph.D..
-Dr. Brusko’s work at UCSF was supported by a prestigious Advanced Postdoctoral Fellowship Award sponsored by the Juvenile Diabetes Research Foundation (JRDF).
-This work contributed to the first clinical trial employing regulatory T-cells as a potential treatment for Type 1 diabetes.
-Dr. Brusko is currently supported by a Career Development Award by the JDRF.
+Dr. Brusko completed his graduate training at the University of Florida College of Medicine in the Interdisciplinary Program in Biomedical Sciences.
+He was awarded the Graduate Fellowship for Outstanding Research Award for his work at the laboratory for Mark A. Atkinson, Ph.D.
+Dr. Brusko conducted his post-doctoral fellowship at the University of California, San Francisco (UCSF) in the laboratory of Jeffrey Bluestone, Ph.D.
+Dr. Brusko’s work at UCSF was supported by a prestigious Advanced Postdoctoral Fellowship and then a Career Development Award sponsored by the Juvenile Diabetes Research Foundation (JRDF).
+This work contributed to the first clinical trial employing regulatory T-cells as a potential treatment for type 1 diabetes (T1D).

 Dr. Brusko joined the University of Florida faculty in 2010 following his postdoctoral fellowship.
 Now, with nearly $11M in direct extramural funding as a principal investigator, Dr. Brusko’s lab is on the forefront of cellular engineering, and genotype-phenotype studies in T1D using high-dimensional, single-cell profiling methods.